SYNAPSE-Net: A Unified Framework with Lesion-Aware Hierarchical Gating for Robust Segmentation of Heterogeneous Brain Lesions: Experimental Results

 \subsubsection{Ablation Study of Architectural Components}

-The next study evaluated the effects of our novel architectural components, using the complete training pipeline on each model.
-The quantitative findings are shown in Table~\ref{tab:architectural_ablation} and qualitative examples provided in Fig.~\ref{fig:arch_ablation_qualitative}.
+The next study evaluated the effects of our novel architectural components, using the complete training pipeline on each setup.
+Quantitative results can be found in Table \ref{tab:architectural_ablation}, and qualitative examples can be observed in Figure \ref{fig:arch_ablation_qualitative}.

-Our baseline (1), a standard UNet++, had a satisfactory DSC, but its large HD95 value and its instability clearly reflect its weaknesses in precision.
-The qualitative results in Fig.~\ref{fig:arch_ablation_qualitative} are typical where the baseline model detects larger lesions but has noisy poorly defined borders and severe under-segmentation, especially for small lesions.
+The baseline (1), which is the standard UNet++, had an acceptable Dice Similarity Coefficient (DSC) but poor precision, indicated by high HD95 and instability.
 Next, we evaluated the influence of our (2) advanced bottleneck that incorporates the multi-stream encoders, Swin Transformers, and the CMAF module.
-This addition resulted in a substantial boost in performance in a way that the mean DSC and the HD95 improved significantly.
-The reason for this improvement lies in the ability of the Swin Transformer in characteristic modeling of long-range spatial context as well as the intelligent multi-modal fusion capability of the CMAF module.
-Finally, the (3) full SYNAPSE-Net was assessed, which integrated our novel hierarchical gated decoder.
-The highest improvement was again noted in the HD95 measure, reducing by around 40\%.
-This provides conclusive proof that hierarchical gating mechanism plays a significant role in achieving excellent geometric fidelity.
+This addition yielded a significant performance boost, improving both mean DSC and HD95.
+The Swin Transformer's capture of global context and CMAF's effective fusion drive this performance boost.
+Finally, we evaluated the full SYNAPSE-Net (3), which integrates our novel hierarchical gated decoder.
+The results showed further improvement for the complete model, increasing the mean HD95 by 40\% compared to the previous results.
+This is because the proposed hierarchical gating mechanism is an essential component for maintaining the precision of the results.
 By implementing high-level semantic features as a means of modulating the passage of low-level spatial information, the decoder defines intricate lesion borders more accurately.
-This finding is evident visually in Fig.~\ref{fig:arch_ablation_qualitative}, where the full model produces the finest boundaries with an ability to detect small subtle lesions missed by preceding frameworks.
+This can be observed in Figure \ref{fig:arch_ablation_qualitative} since the complete model can accurately delineate the boundaries of the lesions compared to the other models.
 Additionally, as evident from the boxplots in Fig.~\ref{fig:performance_boxplot}, the standard deviation of all metrics reached their lowest points, demonstrating that the complete architecture is the most robust and reliable.